HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Resolution|No resolution is required.

 ### Base.1.1.PropertyValueNotInList
 Indicates that a property was given the correct value type but the value of that property was not supported.
-This value is not in an enumeration.
+This values not in an enumeration

 | | |
 |:---|:---|